 Yes, well of course, and that’s all fine and good, but don’t throw the baby out with the bathwater.

 most of the world’s manual therapists, before getting back to biomechanical business as usual

 One particularly insiduous sub-species of structuralism involves elaborate “dot connecting” theories.
-Most structuralism takes the form of straightforward causes like “a narrowed spinal canal causes back pain” (it doesn’t; again see Haig et al).
+Most structuralism takes the form of straightforward causes like “a narrowed spinal canal causes back pain” (it doesn’t, not on its own, not inevitably; again see Haig et al).
 Structuralism tends to be presented this way even when the biomechanics are obviously not that simple.

 Indeed, the foot bone really is connected to the leg bone, and so on.
-That these kinds of more complex biomechanical relationships exist is not in question — they do.
+That complex biomechanical relationships exist is not in question.
 The trouble is that they are hopelessly complex, effectively impossible to interpret reliably, extremely difficult to treat … and, above all, simply not all that important.

 Recall that we have already demonstrated that even simple biomechanical relationships do not correlate well with pain.
-A narrow spinal canal does not predict stenotic back pain.
-Many people with ITB syndrome do not have a tight ITB.
+A narrowed spinal canal does not predict stenotic back pain.
+Many people with ITB syndrome do not have a tight IT band.
 And so on.
 Even the most direct relationships tend to defy common sense.
 The relationships exist, yes, but it turns out that they are fiendishly hard to understand.

 Therapists use dot-connecting structuralism to impress their patients … and themselves.
-The dot-connecting thing is usually inextricably connected with an ego trip.
+The dot-connecting thing is inextricably connected with ego tripping.
 This is explored more thoroughly in the article The Not-So-Humble Healer.